 Once you get your replacement card, you should dispose of your old Chase card.
 Depending on the card, you can do that by cutting it up, sending it back in the prepaid envelope included with your new card, or turning it in at a Chase branch.

-Every three months, Chase Freedom Flex requires you to activate new bonus rewards categories in order to earn 5% cash back on those purchases.
-If you don’t, you’ll only earn 1% back.
-To sign up for the latest categories, go to the Chase Freedom Flex activate 5% cash back page.
+Apart from activating your Chase Freedom Flex for use, this card requires you to activate new bonus rewards categories, every three months, in order to earn 5% cash back on those purchases.
+If you don’t, you’ll only earn 1% cash back.
+To sign up for the latest categories, go to the Chase Freedom … read full answeractivate 5% cash back page.
 Enter your last name, the last 4 digits of the card, and your zip code.
-Click the green “Activate Now” button and you’ll be all set.
+Click the green “Activate your 5%” button and you’ll be all set.

 Here’s how to activate Chase Freedom Flex: